th2-net/th2-codec-open-api/README.md

 ## How it works

 On start of box this microservice will validate linked dictionary.
-Format of dictionary must be **OpenApi yaml**.
+Format of dictionary must be **OpenApi** yml or json.
 If there are any problems that must be fixed, microservice will stop working with all info about problem in log.
-Valid format of dictionary can be found [here](https://swagger.io/specification/).
+Valid format of dictionary can be found [here](https://swagger.io/specification/) or [here](https://github.com/OAI/OpenAPI-Specification).

 ### ENCODE:
 Each response or request from dictionary will generate message type according to the rules of camel case